dreamgrove/dreamgrove/content/balance/Compendium.md

 - Use {{< spell 78674 "Starsurge" >}} if Starlord has less than 3 stacks and if talented you can optimally refresh your Rattle the Stars buff.
 - Use New-, Half- and Full Moon if you will not overcap on AP.
 - Use {{< spell 78674 "Starsurge" >}} if one of the following conditions are true:
-    - If you would overcap AP with the next cast
+    - You would overcap AP with the next cast.
-    - If you have a Starweaver's Weft proc
+    - You have a Starweaver's Weft proc.
-    - If your {{< spell 194223 "CA" >}} or {{< spell 102560 "Inc" >}} will end in the next 5 seconds
+    - Your {{< spell 194223 "CA" >}} or {{< spell 102560 "Inc" >}} will end in the next 5 seconds.
-    - If Solar or Lunar Eclipse will end in the next 4 seconds and you have above 70 AP
+    - Solar or Lunar Eclipse will end in the next 4 seconds and you have above 70 AP.
 - Use Wild Mushroom on cooldown.
 - Use {{< spell 190984 "Wrath" >}} if you are in CA/Inc.
 - Use {{< spell 194153 "Starfire" >}}.
 You should always be in Lunar Eclipse outside cooldowns.